Join Bishop Chatard theatre students and BCHS Director, Bri Lindsey, for “Creating a Character” Workshop on November 14 at BCHS. (more…)

 This hilarious murder mystery farce with a roller coaster plot provides you with unexpected twists, thrills with every lulu of a clue and leaves you breathless with surprise and laughter.

-Mark your calendars to attend the 2016 BCHS fall play, While the Lights Were Out on Thursday, Friday or Saturday, Oct.
+Reserved seating tickets are now on sale for 2016 BCHS fall play, While the Lights Were Out on Thursday, Friday or Saturday, Oct.
 27, 28 and 29!

 Bishop Chatard welcomes Brianne (Bri) Lindsey, as the BCHS Theatre Director!